 1. Nitrogen Excretion: Fish nutrition relies on nitrogen for protein synthesis.
 However, fish emit nitrogen, especially ammonia, which can harm water quality.
 High quantities of ammonia can stress, harm, and kill fish.
 In high-density aquaculture systems, ammonia excretion may quickly build in the water, necessitating expensive and energy-intensive filtration and water treatment devices to maintain water quality.
 Excess nitrogen in aquatic habitats can cause eutrophication, which causes algal blooms, oxygen deprivation, and fish mortality[32].

 2. Phosphorus Excretion: Inorganic phosphate is a crucial ingredient in aquaculture.
 Despite its need for energy metabolism, DNA synthesis, and bone building, excess phosphorus in water can cause eutrophication, especially in freshwater environments.
 High phosphorus levels increase algal development, which disrupts ecosystems, depletes oxygen, and degrades water quality.
 Phosphorus excretion in aquaculture is proportional to food, and waste releases large amounts into the water, increasing fish farming's environmental effect[33].
-Efficient aquaculture fertiliser management reduces nitrogen and phosphorus emissions.
-Improving fish diet feed efficiency and nutrient utilisation is one of the best strategies to do this.
+Efficient aquaculture fertilizer management reduces nitrogen and phosphorus emissions.
+Improving fish diet feed efficiency and nutrient utilization is one of the best strategies to do this.
 Microalgae-based diets may reduce nutrient excretion while preserving fish growth and health.

 Impact of Microalgae on Nutrient Excretion

 A number of research have examined how microalgae-based diets affect fish nitrogen and phosphorus excretion.
-Protein and necessary fatty acids in microalgae can help fish thrive and reduce nutrient excretion, minimising aquaculture's environmental effect.
+Protein and necessary fatty acids in microalgae can help fish thrive and reduce nutrient excretion, minimizing aquaculture's environmental effect.

 1. Reduced Nitrogen Excretion: Research shows that fish fed microalgae-based diets excrete less nitrogen, especially ammonia, than those fed fishmeal.
 This decrease is due to fish's better digestion of microalgae-based proteins.
 Thus, fish may use more feed nitrogen for growth and waste less.
 Rainbow trout given Chlorella excreted 20-30% less ammonia than those fed fishmeal in a research.
 Nitrogen retention improvements can reduce aquaculture ammonia accumulation environmental hazards.

 Bioactive substances including antioxidants and polyunsaturated fatty acids in microalgae may boost fish metabolism.
-These chemicals improve fish health and nutritional utilisation, lowering nitrogen excretion.
-Fish that retain nitrogen and synthesise protein more efficiently on Spirulina-based diets excrete less ammonia[34].
+These chemicals improve fish health and nutritional utilization, lowering nitrogen excretion.
+Fish that retain nitrogen and synthesize protein more efficiently on Spirulina-based diets excrete less ammonia[34].

 2. Phosphorus Excretion Reduction: Fish excrete phosphorus based on their food.
-Studies suggest that rainbow trout and other fish can minimise phosphorus excretion by eating microalgae.
+Studies suggest that rainbow trout and other fish can minimize phosphorus excretion by eating microalgae.
 In one research, trout given 15% Tetraselmis excreted considerably less phosphorus than fish fed fishmeal.
 Due to their digestion and nutritional balance, microalgae reduce phosphorus waste.
 Microalgae have less phosphorus than fishmeal, reducing the aquaculture system's phosphorus burden[35].

 The methods by which microalgae reduce phosphorus excretion are still being studied, although their increased bioavailability may help fish absorb and use more of their diet's phosphorus.
 Phytic acid, an anti-nutritional substance found in certain microalgae, may similarly bind phosphorus and limit its excretion, although further study is needed to confirm this.

 Species-Specific Effects: The impact of microalgae on nutrient excretion can vary depending on the species of fish and algae used.
 For example, while Chlorella and Spirulina have shown promising results in reducing nitrogen and phosphorus excretion in rainbow trout, the effects may differ in other fish species.
 This highlights the need for species-specific studies to optimize microalgae inclusion levels and assess their effects on nutrient retention and excretion in a broader range of farmed species[36].